MileHacker Logo

 Route Planning Tip

-Use a navigation app to estimate distances and choose good transportation methods for your chosen route.
+Use a navigation mobile app to estimate distances plus choose good ways of getting around for your chosen route.

 Budget-Based Plans

 Whether you are a backpacker seeking value, a mid-range traveler balancing comfort and cost, or a luxury seeker, Taicang options exist.
 This section provides budget-based plans, guiding you on how to optimize your spending.
-Consider your priorities—accommodation, food, or activities—and allocate your budget accordingly.
+Consider what is most important to you—accommodation, food, or activities—and allocate your budget accordingly.
 Taicang offers opportunities to be frugal through local transport and eateries, or to splurge on premium experiences.

 Backpacker's Guide

-Maximize value with budget hotels, street food, and public transport.
-Focus on free attractions like parks and ancient town general areas.
+Maximize value with affordable hotels, street food, and public transport.
+Prioritize free attractions such as parks and ancient town general areas.

 Budget Travel Essentials